graphcore/examples/README.md

 The `code_examples/` folder contains small code examples showing you how to use various software features when developing for IPUs.
 See the READMEs in each folder for details.

+### Tutorials

+The `tutorials/` folder contains tutorials to help you get started using the Graphcore tools.
+Currently, this contains:

+* `tutorials/poplar` - A set of tutorials to introduce the Poplar framework and the Poplibs libraries.

 ### Utilities

 The `utils/` folder contains utilities libraries and scripts that are used across the other code examples.
 Currently this is split into:

-* `utils/tests` - Common python helper functions for the repo's unit tests.
+* `utils/tests` - Common Python helper functions for the repo's unit tests.
-* `utils/benchmarks` - Common python helper functions for running benchmarks on the IPU in different frameworks.
+* `utils/benchmarks` - Common Python helper functions for running benchmarks on the IPU in different frameworks.